 The symptoms of SND are similar to those of Parkinson's disease.
 One difference is the location where nerve cells die first.
 In Parkinson's disease, first the dopamine producing cells in the black core (substantia nigra) degenerate, and in a later phase cells in the basal nuclei.

-The image above is from this site.
 In the case of SND the disease process proceeds exactly the reverse as in the case of Parkinson's.
 The first cells that disappear in the case of SND (MSA-P) are cells in the basal nuclei (= striatum) and in a later stage the dopamine producing cells in the substantia nigra.
 The phenomena that occur in Parkinson's disease, such as slowness and lack of movement are also found in SND.
 A difference is that in SND these phenomena do not get less by dopamine therapy.
 SND also has a number of phenomena that do not occur in Parkinson's disease, such as:

 - A rapid progression of the disease;